wallmari/Perl-POD-Plugin-for-MediaWiki/readme.txt

 # Why?

-It's hard to argue that, thanks to Wikipedia, MediaWiki is possibly the best known wiki engine around.
+Thanks to Wikipedia, MediaWiki is possibly the best known wiki engine around.
 There's plenty of information to help beginners to get to grips with creating and editing articles, there are plenty of existing extensions to add features to MediaWiki, and there's an internal API to extend MediaWiki if necessary.

 POD has long been the preferred way of documenting Perl code - the inline nature of it means it's easily found, easy to keep updated, and the simple